hendry19901990/AlgorithmsUnlocked/README.md

 ```
 When working with ```int``` or ```double``` data-types, check for overflow and byte allignment conditions.
-There may be amny other data types also for which overflow condition checking is a must.
+There may be many other data types also for which overflow condition checking is a must.

-Use hashing to check for changes and tracking the same.
+A SHA-256 hashing for building a bitcoin merkle-tree.
 Below is a snippet to hash and print/store the hash, a SHA-256 of the input.

 ```C++